leyfall/coding_journey/DAYS.md

     Semantic HTML elements: Elements that hold meaning and structure.
 Ex. header, nav, figure.
 - Reviewing and first quiz take got 15/20 and now for the second quiz tak I got 20/20 very good

+<strong>NEW TOPIC</strong>

+- How Do Forms, Labels, and Inputs Work in HTML?